Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ```

 ## Side Note - PyTorch Profiler
-This section isn't strictly related to kernel timing.
-But we thought it important to include.
+Although this section isn't directly about kernel timing, we felt it was important to include.

-Whilst timing kernels in isolation is incredibly useful, it doesn't always tell the whole story.
-Fast kernels don't always give speedups for an entire model.
-For instance, rogue synchronization points can cause slowdowns and do not show up when timing individual operations.
+Timing kernels in isolation is incredibly useful but doesn't always give a complete understanding of model performance.
+For instance, rogue synchronization points can cause slowdowns and aren't visible when timing individual operations.

 The complementary approach of visually inspecting the [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html) trace can be an invaluable tool in spotting unexpected behaviour.
 If there is a problem in your code that is causing slowdowns, it's often seen when looking at the profiler trace.